 Drug Residue Testing

-Australian homebuyers might be surprised to know that 1 in 50 homes are affected by methamphetamine residue.
-Many homeowners and residents may not be aware that they’ve been exposed to potentially toxic chemicals leftover from the manufacture of meth.
+Australian homebuyers may find it surprising that approximately 2% of homes are impacted by methamphetamine residue.
+Many homeowners and residents may not be aware that they have been exposed to potentially harmful chemicals left behind from the production of meth.

 The most common sources of drug contamination in a building include: